Trump fights back in court to keep documents related to Capitol assault secret

 • Read also: Biden is negotiating extensively with elected Democrats to salvage his major reforms

-• Read also: The FBI raids the residence of the Russian oligarch in Washington
+• Read also: Ex-President Francois Hollande comments potential presidential candidates in a book

-The billionaire has protested the executive branch’s right to keep certain information secret to prevent former aides from providing evidence to Congress, further escalation of the billionaire’s campaign to block investigators looking into the deadly attack on January 6.
+The billionaire has protested the executive branch’s right to keep certain information secret to prevent former aides from providing evidence to Congress, further escalation of the Republican billionaire’s campaign to block investigators looking into the January 6 deadly attack.

 The actions brought by Donald Trump are expected to lead to a confrontation in the courts that may serve as a good test for the constitutional authority of Congress to review the actions of the executive branch of power.